 Maybe you have heard the phrase, “You are enough,” or you've had a friend tell you when you’re down, “You’re perfect just the way you are.”
 We love to comfort each other with platitudes like this.
 At face value, these statements are often harmlessly comforting sentiments.
 And yet, as we try to soothe our sad friends with these words, they don’t quite ring true.

 I was pleasantly surprised to hear Allie Beth Stuckey get into this topic in one of her recent podcasts.
 Allie shares that she sees Instagram celebrities frequently throwing around “You are enough” phrases to quiet their insecurities, to block out comparisons, and to dismiss anxiety.
 “This seems to be an exclusively female thing,” Allie says, “This need we have to hear that 'we are enough'."

 But are we actually “enough” just the way we are?
 Is this actually even comforting, to be simply told, “you are enough?”
 Allie says no. And I’d have to agree.
-Encouraging people to believe that they are perfect the way they are encourages mediocrity and discourages self-improvement.
+Encouraging people to believe that they're perfect the way they are encourages mediocrity and discourages self-improvement.
 And women deserve much better than that from each other.

 Was Marilyn Wrong?

 Marilyn Monroe’s oft-quoted statement plays into this idea as well.
 “I'm selfish, impatient and a little insecure,” she once said.
 “I make mistakes, I am out of control, and at times hard to handle.
 But if you can't handle me at my worst, then you sure as hell don't deserve me at my best.”

 Marilyn’s words emphasize this idea that others need to accept us exactly as we are.
 She voices her faults and says that this is who she is – and if some guy can't handle it, he doesn't deserve her.
-But… if she can recognize and articulate her faults, what is stopping her from moving forward and trying to be better?
+But…if she can recognize and articulate her faults, what's stopping her from moving forward and trying to be better?
 What's more, if she has no intention of remedying her flaws, why should any good guy want to be with her?